-Go to Teach NSW Teacher Education Scholarships for more information.
+Go to NSW Teacher Education Scholarships for more information.

 Program duration: The Pre‐Programs will be held in Sydney at UNSW.

-Venue and accommodation: The programs will be held on the Kensington campus of UNSW and accommodation is provided for on campus in student college facilities.
+Venue and accommodation: The programs will be held on UNSW’s Kensington campus and accommodation is provided on campus in student college facilities.

 Who should apply?
 All Aboriginal and Torres Strait Islander people who are seeking to qualify for entry into Education at UNSW.